Anglo-Saxon runes: Inscription corpus

 The Old English and Old Frisian Runic Inscriptions database project at the Catholic University of Eichstätt-Ingolstadt, Germany aims at collecting the genuine corpus of Old English inscriptions containing more than two runes in its paper edition, while the electronic edition aims at including both genuine and doubtful inscriptions down to single-rune inscriptions.

 The corpus of the paper edition encompasses about one hundred objects (including stone slabs, stone crosses, bones, rings, brooches, weapons, urns, a writing tablet, tweezers, a sun-dial, comb, bracteates, caskets, a font, dishes, and graffiti).

 The database includes, in addition, 16 inscriptions containing a single rune, several runic coins, and 8 cases of dubious runic characters (runelike signs, possible Latin characters, weathered characters).
 Comprising fewer than 200 inscriptions, the corpus is slightly larger than that of Continental Elder Futhark (about 80 inscriptions, c.
 400–700), but slightly smaller than that of the Scandinavian Elder Futhark (about 260 inscriptions, c.
 200–800).

 Runic finds in England cluster along the east coast with a few finds scattered further inland in Southern England.
 Frisian finds cluster in West Frisia.
 Looijenga (1997) lists 23 English (including two 7th-century Christian inscriptions) and 21 Frisian inscriptions predating the 9th century.

+Frisian

-Currently known inscriptions in Anglo-Frisian runes include:
+Currently known inscriptions in Anglo-Frisian runes from Frisia include: